-An Italian court has overturned the conviction of three Google executives found guilty of breaking Italian law by allowing a video of a bullied teenager to
+An Italian court has overturned the conviction of three Google executives found guilty of breaking Italian law by allowing a video of a bullied teenager to be posted online.

 The clip was uploaded in 2006 and the employees were given six-month suspended jail sentences in 2010.
 Google had appealed against the ruling, saying it had removed the video within two hours of being notified by the authorities.

 The offending video clip was a mobile phone upload showing four students at a school in Turin bullying the victim.
 Prosecutors had highlighted that it had been online for two months despite several users posting comments calling for its removal.

 We're very happy that the verdict has been reversed and our colleagues' names have been cleared.

 Of course, while we're all delighted with the appeal, our thoughts continue to be with the family who have been through the ordeal.

 Giovanni Maria Riccio, professor of IT Law at the University of Salerno, described the ruling as a landmark decision :